 In quoting the appearance of modern man from conventional sources, there is a dominant paradigm amongst scientist that there are no signs of modern man in the Americas, any earlier than around 15,000 years ago, and perhaps a few thousand years earlier than that.

-Reports of archaeological discoveries found in South Carolina in 2012 and in Mexico around the mid 20th century, reveal archaeological evidence of occupation by modern man.
+Reports of archaeological discoveries found in South Carolina in 2012 and in Mexico around the mid 20th century reveal archaeological evidence of a much earlier occupation by modern man.
 Firerings in South Carolina and stone tools and rock engravings in Mexico are much older than 18,000 years.
 These findings compare with the traces of early modern man in the other great continents of the world.

 According to the article, "Native American artifacts tell story of primitive cultures" in the Independent Mail, (Anderson, S.C.)
 By L. Woodrow Ross on January 29, 2012, evidence of occupation by man in South Carolina, USA goes back 50,000 years.